 The longest cold spell was from December 19 to December 31, constituting 13 consecutive days with cooler than average low temperatures.
 The month of January had the largest fraction of cooler than average days with 74% days with lower than average low temperatures.

 This station did not reliably report the cloud coverage during 2013 but there is enough reported data to warrant the inclusion of the following graphs.

 The cloudiest month of 2013 was June, with 67% of days being more cloudy than clear.
 The longest spell of cloudy weather was from June 4 to June 11, constituting 8 consecutive days that were cloudier than they were clear.

 This station provides hourly reports of significant weather events at and around the station, but does not report the quantity of precipitation at the station itself.
 This is common for weather stations located outside of the United States, and for a small subset of stations in the United States that are located at lesser used and smaller airports.

 This station reports when significant weather events (including precipitation) are visually observed at or near the station.
 Such events do not always correspond to measured quantities of liquid equivalent precipitation, such as when the event is near by not at the station, or in the case of solid precipitation that does not melt in the collection basin.

-The day in the last 12 months with the most precipitation observations was February 18.
+The day in 2013 with the most precipitation observations was February 18.
 There were 24 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
 The month with the most precipitation observations was June, with 188 hourly present weather reports involving some form of precipitation.

 The month with the largest fraction of days with at least some observed precipitation was February, with 68% of days reporting some observed precipitation.